BigSoftVideo/DOTE/cues.md

     - On each video view, click on the video-cue lock button.
     - The primary Media Player panel is locked to follow video-cues by default; the secondary Media Player panel is set to save viewport by default.

-Please note that edits to video-cues are not tracked by the UI in _DOTE_.
+Please note that edits to video-cues are tracked by the UI in _DOTE_.
-For instance, if you move a video-cue to another position on the timeline, then you cannot undo those actions with the standard shortcuts.
+For instance, if you move a video-cue to another position on the timeline, then you can undo those actions with the [Undo/Redo](undo.md) function.
-Moreover, video-cues are _not_ tracked by [Checkpoints and Autobackups](versioncontrol.md), so if you revert to an earlier Checkpoint or Autobackup, then the video-cues will _not_ be restored to their earlier state.
+Moreover, video-cues are tracked by [Checkpoints and Autobackups](versioncontrol.md), so if you revert to an earlier Checkpoint or Autobackup, then the video-cues will be restored to their earlier state.

+TODO: check with @alex that that tracking is enabled now.